 Mortgage Equity Withdrawal

 Mortgage Equity Withdrawal or MEW is the process of obtaining cash through refinancing residential real estate using the accumulated equity as collateral for the loan.
-It’s not the most efficient way of getting a loan, as one could simply visit https://www.citrusloans.co.uk/ and get unsecured loans with long return plan and also because before getting a MEW, a homeowner would have to wait until the property was sold to get their equity converted to cash.
+It’s not the most efficient way of getting a loan, as one could simply visit https://www.citrusloans.co.uk/ and get unsecured loans with long return plan and also because before getting a MEW, a homeowner has to wait until the property is sold to get their equity converted to cash.
 Apparently to get a home loan in Kansas City, this was deemed an inefficient use of capital, so lenders found ways to “liberate” this equity with home equity lines of credit or cash-out mortgage refinancing.
 The impact of MEW on equity is obvious; it reduces it by increasing the loan balance.
 It has been noted that equity is a fantasy and debt is real, and MEW is the process of living the fantasy with the addition of very real debt.
 MEW has been utilized by homeowners for home improvement for decades, but the widespread use of this money for consumer spending was an innovation of The Great Housing Bubble.
 Since consumer spending is almost 70% of the US economy, mortgage equity withdrawal was the primary mechanism of economic growth after the recession of 2001 – a recession caused by the deflation of another asset bubble, the NASDAQ technology stock bubble.